 Are solar-powered generators worth it?

 Yes, solar-powered generators are typically worth the investment.
-Unlike a gas generator, they have no running expenses.
+Unlike gas generators, they have no running expenses.
 You won’t have to purchase fuel or keep up with maintenance.
 And, with lithium batteries, they’re very long-lasting.

 That makes them great to have on hand for emergencies.
 They can also be fantastic for off-grid living, camping, and boating.